What is API Security?

 Builds Trust

-Increase user engagement and loyalty by ensuring their data is protected.
 Application Security Engineers must secure APIs to show commitment to security, privacy, and user protection, fostering trust and confidence in their organization.
-This trust will attract new users, retain existing ones, and establish the organization as reliable and secure.
+This will give the organization the stamp of security and reliability to more users and retain the older ones.

 Compliance with Regulations

-Many industries are subject to regulations that mandate the protection of sensitive data.
+Numerous sectors are governed by rules that require the safeguarding of confidential information.
 For example, the General Data Protection Regulation

-(GDPR) in the European Union requires organizations to secure personal data, while the Health Insurance Portability and Accountability Act
+(GDPR) in the European Union requires companies to safeguard personal information, whereas the Health Insurance Portability and Accountability Act

-(HIPAA) in the United States mandates the protection of health information.
+(HIPAA) in the U.S. requires the safeguarding of medical information.

 What are Common API Security Risks?